 Alizarin Crimson — while the subject of some controversy (and perhaps another post) — has a depth, richness and subtle characteristic in its undertone that is not found in other reds.
 Notably transparent, it makes a good glazing color and mixes well with other colors to create deep, transparent darks.

 The controversy has to do with the debate over the lightfastness of Alizarin Crimson.
 Carder, and many other artists, use a “Permanent Alizarin” substitute.
 These are generally not Alizarin at all but quinacridone reds, essentially an “Alizarin Crimson Hue” — though why they aren’t labeled as such, I don’t know.
-While I personally prefer the real thing when painting in oils, I would not recommend genuine Alizarin Crimson in a watercolor version of this palette.
+While I personally prefer the real thing when painting in oils, I would less likely to recommend genuine Alizarin Crimson in a watercolor version of this palette, and would instead substitute Perylene Maroon.

 Ultramarine Blue (French Ultramarine) is beautiful and remarkably flexible.
 It’s warm and strong, but not overwhelming in mixes, where it excels in creating a broad array of colors.
 A touch of Cadmium Yellow Light brings it into the range of cool blues common for skies.